facundoolano/jorge/README.md

 # blorg
 A presonal (small + opinionated) site generator with org-mode support.

+(NOTE: this is stil a WIP, the doc below is a wishlist, not the current behavior.)

 Install from binary:

     $ wget https://github.com/facundoolano/blorg/releases/download/latest/blorg-$(uname -m) \